remyaravindran8/s4hana-ext-customer-risk-intelligence/README.md

 ---------------------
 # Download and Installation
 This repository is a part of the sample [Customer Risk Intelligence]().
-In step 'Build and Deploy the Application' in the tutorial the instructions for use can be found.
+In step ['Build and Deploy the application'](https://help.sap.com/viewer/aa1fb90ce2884ab890425aeeb6004eed/SHIP/en-US/2ff3ec61924642769016932e250836e7.html) in the tutorial the instructions for use can be found.

-[Please download the zip file by clicking here](https://github.com/SAP/s4hana-ext-customer-risk-intelligence/archive/master.zip) so that the code can be used in the tutorial.
+[Please download the zip file by clicking here](https://github.com/SAP-samples/s4hana-ext-customer-risk-intelligence/archive/master.zip) so that the code can be used in the tutorial.
 # Known Issues
 This sample scenario is based on Machine Learning and Hence, the accuracy of the resultant depends upon the Data Set Used.

 # How to obtain support
-If you have any issues with this sample, please open a report using [GitHub issues](https://github.com/SAP/s4hana-ext-customer-risk-intelligence/issues).
+If you have any issues with this sample, please open a report using [GitHub issues](https://github.com/SAP-samples/s4hana-ext-customer-risk-intelligence/issues).

 # License
 Copyright © 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).